openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

 #### Dev Preview -> Tech Preview

 - Ability to utilize the enhancement end to end
-- The minimum viable version of the new installer may only work in connected settings
+- The tech preview version of the new installer may only work in connected settings
 - End user documentation, relative API stability
 - Sufficient test coverage